 Chicken Curry

-Instant Pot Chicken Curry with potatoes is chicken, potatoes, carrots and peppers in a delicious and super simple coconut curry sauce!
+Instant Pot Chicken Curry with potatoes is chicken, potatoes, and carrots in a delicious and super simple coconut curry sauce!
 It’s so flavorful and can be prepped ahead of time too!

 I’ve been surprised by how many curry recipes are popping up and just had to share a quick and easy chicken curry our family likes.